m-hoseyny/h2r-h2j-h2g/README.md

 | DL21 | LLaMa3.2:latest | 0.838 |
 | DL22 | LLaMa3.2:latest | 0.828 |

+You can find the results here: ```bert_score_outputs/```

 ## [Hard to Judge](conf_matrix/readme.md)

+Queries where determining grading or binary relevance between query and document is challenging for automated systems with human annotations

 With this script we can find the hard to judge queries for a given qrels file.